Home » Travel guide » Popular Festivals in San Juan Puerto Rico You’ll Love in 2024

 Día de los Reyes Magos – Januaryman in a costume sitting on a green throne float at a parade fiesta de reyes magos

-Día de los Reyes Magos, also known as “Three Kings Day”, is a significant cultural festivity that comes from Catholic religion.
+Día de los Reyes Magos, also known as “Three Kings Day”, is a significant cultural festivity that comes from the Catholic religion.
 The Biblical story says that when baby Jesus was born, the Three Wise Men (los Reyes Magos, in Spanish), traveled to Bethlehem to visit him and present him with gifts.

 Across Puerto Rico, this is celebrated on January 6th as part of the holiday season.
 Different towns and cities host parades and festivities in honor of this day.
 Families and communities gather together in the streets to enjoy floats, music, traditional food, and people dressed as the Three Kings as they hand in presents to children.
 A popular festival is Fiesta de Reyes Isabelinos in the town of Isabela.